 Why are terminology databases used?

-Although it takes time to create a terminology database in the first instance, over the longer term it speeds up translation projects, reduces the costs and improves their quality and consistency.
+Although it takes time to create a terminology database in the first instance, in the long term it speeds up translation projects, reduces costs and improves their quality and consistency.

 For this reason, terminology databases are always one of the first services we recommend when undertaking any large-scale translation or localisation project where there’s an abundance of specialist terms.